 There's nothing quite like an exquisite fine art wallpaper to make a stylish statement in your home, and Timorous Beasties wallpaper is up there with some of the most innovative and original.

 To mark 30 years of design, Timorous Beasties is now launching the Oceana collection for the 2020 Paris Deco Off exhibition in January.

-Plunging into a world of marine motifs, the new collection is swimming with three decades of design archive – a retrospective flow of pattern and repeat, from coral abstracts on cork wallpapers, to the meticulous detail of weed columns, crustacea, and fish in the new super wide wallpapers, fabrics, and modal velvet cushions.
+Plunging into a world of marine motifs, the new wallpaper ideas swim with three decades of design archive – a retrospective flow of pattern and repeat, from coral abstracts on cork wallpapers, to the meticulous detail of weed columns, crustacea, and fish in the new super wide wallpapers, fabrics, and modal velvet cushions.

 We particularly love the wallpaper designs, which areflamboyant and fun yet ultra-chic, and bursting with life and bold, bright colourways.

 Timorous Beasties was founded in 1990 by Alistair McAuley and Paul Simmons.
 Today, as an internationally acclaimed brand, the Glasgow-based studio is a diverse company.
 Adapting a universal range of materials and techniques, its collections and bespoke designs vividly redefine both residential and commercial spaces.

 The Paris Deco Off exhibition 2020 takes place from 16 to 20 January and is a 'rendezvous' of international interior designers and decorations editors.